fmv1992/data_utilities/readme.md

 * Move changelog and todo sections to separate files (https://github.com/pypa/sampleproject)

+* Create a helper function to allow for easy plotting of 20-30 data points to be easily distinguishable on the map.
+Cycling thru colors, markers and dash/lines is a good way to start.
+    * http://seaborn.pydata.org/tutorial/color_palettes.html is a good place to start.

 * ~~Setup TravisCI, add stickers of TravisCI and coverage of functions with tests.~~

 # Changelog

+#### Version 1.2.7

+* Removed dependency with `unidecode` module

 #### Version 1.2.6